Small Business Taxes & ManagementTM--Copyright 2015, A/N Group, Inc.

 We'd like to be able to tell you there's one an easy rule of thumb to selecting the best method, but, for the most part, there isn't.
 Most tax preparation software will automatically select the best method if you input all the information correctly, but that selection is based upon the information you provide currently.
 It can't know what you're going to do next year.

 There are some general guidelines that can be used in extreme cases.
-First, the cost of the car may make little difference, except when it comes to repairs, insurance, etc. That's because there are limits on the depreciation or Section 179 expense option--generally about $3,000 in the first year, $4,900 in the second, $3,000 in the third and $1,800 in subsequent years.
-For 2011 the allowable deduction for the first year is $11,060 for autos if you're using the bonus depreciation.
-(The higher, $11,060, amount is a result of the current stimulus program and may not be repeated.
-Go to our Vehicle Tables and click on Depreciation Limits for the year the vehicle is placed in service.)
-Thus, the depreciation for a car costing about $16,000 will be the same for one costing $100,000, at least for the first few years.
-On the other hand, a $100,000 auto is likely to incur far higher insurance premiums and repair costs.
+First, the cost of the car may make little difference, except when it comes to repairs, insurance, etc. That's because there are limits on the depreciation or Section 179 expense option--generally about $3,160 in the first year, $5,100 in the second, $3,050 in the third and $1,875 in subsequent years.
+For 2014 the allowable deduction for the first year is $11,160 for new autos if you're using the bonus depreciation.
+(Go to our Vehicle Tables and click on Depreciation Limits for the year the vehicle is placed in service.)
+Thus, the depreciation for a car costing about $20,000 will be the same for one costing $100,000, at least for the first few years.
+On the other hand, a $100,000 auto is likely to incur far higher insurance premiums and service costs.

 The numbers are different if you're leasing the vehicle.
-Chances are that $100,000 car leases for about $800 a month; far more than one costing about $18,000.
-And while there's an add back (called the lease inclusion amount), for the $100,000 auto it's only $48 in the first year, $105 in the second, $155 in the third and $187 in the fourth (2012 amounts).
-Thus, your deductible amount for an expensive leased car could be much higher than for an owned one.
+Chances are that $100,000 car leases for about $800 or more a month; far more than one costing about $18,000.
+And while there's an add back (called the lease inclusion amount), for the $100,000 auto it's only $128 in the first year, $281 in the second, and $418 in the third (2015 amounts).
+Thus, your deduction for an expensive leased car could be much higher than for an owned one.

 But there are many situations where you could come out ahead with the standard mileage--an inexpensive car, that gets high mileage coupled with high annual business miles.
-For example a $23,000 car that gets 35 miles on the highway and $1,500 insurance premium driven 30,000 miles.
-The standard mileage deduction would be $16,650, far in excess of what you'd be able to deduct using actual expenses.
+For example a $23,000 car that gets 35 miles on the highway and $1,500 insurance premium driven 30,000 business miles.
+The standard mileage deduction would be $17,250, far in excess of what you'd be able to deduct using actual expenses.
+That may be particularly with the lower gasoline costs currently in effect.

 Computing the Cost